Solomun (musician)

-Mladen Solomun (born December 27, 1975), better known under his stage name Solomun, is a Bosnian–German DJ, producer and remixer.
-He is a four-time DJ Awards winner for Best Producer, Best DJ and Best Melodic House DJ.
+Mladen Solomun (born December 27, 1975), better known under his stage name Solomun, is a Bosnian-German DJ, producer and remixer.
+He is a four-time winner of the DJ Awards for Best Producer, Best DJ, and Best Melodic House.

 Musical career

-After Solomun was born in Travnik, Yugoslavia (today Bosnia and Herzegovina), he moved to Hamburg with his family, where he grew up.
-As a young boy, he worked for his father in construction.
+After Solomun was born in Travnik, Yugoslavia (today Bosnia and Herzegovina).
+He later moved to Hamburg with his family, where he grew up.
+As a young boy, he worked in construction for his father.
 He later founded a small film production company with friends.
 He worked in film for about five years before pursuing a career in music.

-His cousin, who frequented nightclubs, brought him tapes whenever he came to town.
-These tapes showed Solomun that there is more to music than just commercial radio.
+His cousin, who frequented nightclubs, brought him cassette tapes whenever he came to town.
+These tapes introduced Solomun to music beyond commercial radio content.
 From then on, he started purchasing vinyl records, and eventually playing at House of Youth at the age of 16 for other teenagers.
 Solomun started producing music at the age of 23.

-For about one year before he began producing on his own, he learned from a good friend that ran a hip-hop label.
+For about one year before he began producing on his own, he learned production skills from a good friend that ran a hip-hop label.

 In 2005, Solomun began producing music, founding the record label Diynamic in late 2005 with his partner Adriano Trolio, who manages the booking for Diynamic.
 The motto for Diynamic is "Do It Yourself".
 Solomun's first EP on Diynamic, Solomun EP, came out in 2006.
 Since then, he has released many other EPs and compilations, as well as the 2009 album Dance Baby.
-In December 2010 he launched a second label, the more experimental 2DIY4.
+In December 2010, he launched a second label, the more experimental 2DIY4.

 In 2011, Solomun remixed Noir & Haze's "Around."
 The track was dubbed Remix of the Year by Resident Advisor.
 He was named Mixmag's "DJ of the Year" in 2012.
 He was also awarded Producer of the Year by the DJ Awards in Ibiza, and Best International DJ by the Cool Awards in Brazil that same year.